MrZ626/shasavistic-chord-diagram-editor/readme.md

 `Space`: play selected note

 `Arrow Up/Down`: move cursor up/down (to next note)
-Hold `ctrl` to move to to top/bottom note
+Hold `Ctrl` to move to to top/bottom note

 `Arrow Left/Right`: move cursor to previous/next chord
-Hold `ctrl` to set selected note bias to left/right
+Hold `Ctrl` to set selected note bias to left/right

 `Enter`: add a new chord to the right of the current chord

 `Delete`: delete current chord

 `Mouse Wheel Up/Down`: scroll the view
+Hold `Shift` to scroll horizontally

 ### Copy & Paste